bcbio/bcbio-nextgen/docs/contents/configuration.rst

   and combining split outputs.
 The tradeoff makes sense when you have large files and lots of distributed compute.
 When you have fewer large multicore machines this parameter may not help speed up processing.
--  ``quality_bin``: Perform binning of quality scores with CRAM to reduce file sizes.
-Uses the Illumina 8-bin approach.
-Supply a list of times to perform binning: [prealignment, postrecal]
 -  ``quality_format`` Quality format of fastq or BAM inputs [standard, illumina]
 -  ``merge_bamprep`` Merge regional BAM prepped files into a final prepared BAM. false avoids the time consuming merge when you only